BrewhouseTeam/brewhouseteam.github.io/_posts/2014-04-24-this-week-in-rails-the-backstory.md

 ## The Results

 The newsletter has been very well-received.
-In the span of a few weeks, over 400 readers subscribed to my newsletter.
+In the span of a few weeks, over 450 readers subscribed to my newsletter.
 Except for the one issue that went into the spam folder, the newsletter had consistently logged an open rate of over 80% and over 40% click rate.
-(This is [well above](http://mailchimp.com/resources/research/email-marketing-benchmarks/) typical marketing emails.)
+(This is [well above](http://mailchimp.com/resources/research/email-marketing-benchmarks/) typical "marketing" emails.)

 To be honest, this completely exceeded any expectations I had when I started this as a [Friday afternoon project](http://brewhouse.io/2014/04/04/welcome-to-brewhouse.html#staying-creative).